 By Rufus Tyler

-Portugal is a small country in Southwestern Europe of about 10.8 million people (2017 estimate) the median age is 42.2.
+Portugal is a small country in Southwestern Europe with about 10.8 million people (2017 estimate) the median age is 42.2.
 It's about a third the size of New Zealand.
 It borders Spain and the Atlantic Ocean.
 Since joining the then European Community in 1986 the economy has become increasingly service-oriented.
 Over that time neoliberalism has unleashed a series of reforms like privatisation that have resulted in increasingly precarious working conditions.
 In 2011 it received a rescue package from the IMF bringing Austerity measures that pushed emigration to levels not seen since the 1960s.

 Guinea-Bissau (formerly Portuguese Guinea) is a small country in West Africa.
 It borders Senegal, Guinea-Conakry and the Atlantic.
 It is slightly bigger than an 8th the size of New Zealand.
 1.8 million people live there(July 2017 estimate).
 The median age is 20.1 years.
 Narco-trafficking is probably the most profitable industry, officially cashew nuts are the main export.
 It is largely agrarian.
 “Cashew sector performance helps to determine the overall macroeconomic situation of the country and food security status of rural areas.
 In 2013 cashew production and exports were disrupted as a result of the March 2012 coup.
 Guinea-Bissau is heavily reliant on foreign aid, which has not recovered to pre-coup levels”.
 (CIA World Factbook 2015) There have been five Prime Ministers since August 2015.